p-na/ceph/src/pybind/mgr/dashboard_v2/HACKING.rst

 setting value from the python code you will see that change when accessing that setting from the CLI and vice-versa.

+These settings are stored in the monitor config-keys.
+You will only see values there when they have manually been set, otherwise the defaults of the `Options` class are being used.

 How to listen for manager notifications in a controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~